mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 ![Deployment output](/1.11/img/dcos-azure-marketplace-step2b.png)

-Use the value of `MASTERFQDN` you found in the `Outputs` section in the previous step, and use it in the following step.
+Note the value of `MASTERFQDN` you found in the `Outputs` section in the previous step, and use it in the following step.
 Because of security considerations, you cannot visit the DC/OS Dashboard in Azure directly by default.

-Choose one of the following work around solution to visit the DC/OS Dashboard in Azure:
+Choose one of the following workaround solutions to visit the DC/OS Dashboard in Azure:

 ### Case 1: